Commitment To Clean

 - Guest Queuing.
 All areas where guests queue are marked to indicate proper distancing, including front desks and casual dining lines.

 - Restaurant and Bar.
-Our restaurant and bar have reduced seating to allow for appropriate distancing between every table and chair.
+Our restaurant and bar allow for appropriate distancing between every table and chair.

 - Meeting and Convention Spaces.
 Meeting and event rooms are arranged to allow for appropriate physical distancing between guests in all meetings and events, based on CDC and state recommendations.